What are the symptoms of APS?

-Some people are affected by symptoms more than others while others simply have the antiphospholipid antibodies (aPL) in their blood but do not develop any blood clots, experience pregnancy complications or display any symptoms at all.
-As of yet, we simply don’t know the reason why these anomalies exist because so much research still needs to be carried out.
+Some people are affected by symptoms more than others.
+In contrast, others have antiphospholipid antibodies (aPL) in their blood but do not develop any blood clots, experience pregnancy complications or display any symptoms at all.
+As of yet, we don’t know the reason why these anomalies exist because so much research still needs to be carried out.

 The typical low-grade symptoms of APS are:

 - dizziness and balance difficulties

 The common acute events caused by APS are:

 - stroke and mini-stroke (TIA - Transient Ischaemic Attack)

 - heart attack

 - pulmonary embolism (PE) or blood clot on the lung

 - recurrent miscarriages